derAlff/ioBroker.signal-cmb/README.md

 To send Emojies, you must add some **'Codes'** to your Message.
 You can find all available codes here: https://www.callmebot.com/uncategorized/list-of-urlencoded-unicode-emoticons-emojis/

 ### Available Emojies
+The following Emojies are official supported from CallMeBot:
 |Code|Emojie|
 |---|---|
 |%F0%9F%98%80|![grinning](img/emojies/01_grinning.png)|